-Inspired by our recent event with Charles Handy, our new senior research fellow, Justin Davis Smith discusses what will be on his agenda over the next few months.
+Inspired by an event with Charles Handy, senior research fellow Justin Davis Smith discusses what will be on his agenda over the next few months.

-- Distinguishing between the governance and management of fundraising, Stephen Lee
+Distinguishing between the governance and management of fundraising

 Stephen Lee, Academic Leader for the Charity Marketing and Fundraising MSc programme dissects the different responsibilities within the fundraising function and with whom they should lie.

-- Developing Communication and Ensuring Impact with Great Ormond Street Hospital Children's Charity, Karen Glossop
+Developing communication and ensuring impact with Great Ormond Street Hospital Children's Charity

 Associate Consultant, Karen Glossop, reflects on a recent consultancy assignment, exploring how and when to project gravitas and how to increase personal impact.

-- Working with power and experience- achieving impact as a leader, James Barrett
+Working with power and experience - achieving impact as a leader

 Mark Salway, Director of Social Finance, discusses the role social investment can play in the sector based on a series of seminars run last year.